hbc/methods/method_snippets.md

 ### inDrop RNA-seq
-Sequencing via the inDrop method (XXX link for inDrop) will be performed by the (XXX name of sequencing core) core facility.
-A total of XXX cells per sample will be captured.
-Cells will be rigorously quality controlled for viability prior to sequencing.
+Sequencing via the inDrop method (XXX link for inDrop) will be performed by the Single Cell Core at HMS.
+Prior to library preparation, cells will be rigorously quality controlled for viability.
+A total of XXX cells per sample will be captured, encapsulated in hydrogel and libraries will be prepared using a modified version of the protocol outlined previously [Klein AM, Mazutis L, Akartuna I, Tallapragada N, Veres A, Li V, Peshkin L, Weitz DA, Kirschner MW (2015).
+Droplet Barcoding for Single-Cell Transcriptomics Applied to Embryonic Stem Cells.].
+Each cell will be marked by a unique cellular barcode and all transcript fragments for each cell will have a universal molecular identifier (UMI) attached.
+Sequencing of the inDrop libraries will be performed at (XXX sequencing core), with a target of (XXX) reads per sample.

-Post sequencing, cellular barcodes will be used to assign reads to each cell and the universal molecular identifier (UMI) for each read will be identified.
-The distribution of reads per cell will be used to identify a cutoff for total reads sequence that marks cells that were sequenced.
-Reads from cells passing the filter will be alisnged to (XXX genome/build) using Rapmap and counts of reads per transcript per unique UMI will be generated.
-Reads will also be aligned to (XXX genome/build) using kallisto in single-cell mode to generate transcript compatibility counts (TCC).
+Post sequencing, reads will be assigned to each cell via identifying the cellular barcodes, and the UMI will be extracted from each read.
+The distribution of reads per cell will be used to identify a cutoff for total reads sequenced that is the hallmark of high quality RNA from a cell.
+Reads from cells passing the quality filter will be aligned to (XXX genome/build) using Rapmap and counts of reads per transcript per unique UMI will be generated for each cell.
+Reads will also be aligned to (XXX genome/build) using kallisto in single-cell mode to generate transcript compatibility counts (TCC) for each cell.

-Heterogeneity analysis of the UMI disambiguated counts per gene will be performed using a combination of the R packages Seurat, SCDE and PAGODA.
+Heterogeneity analysis of the UMI disambiguated counts per gene per cell will be performed using a combination of the R packages Seurat, SCDE and PAGODA.
 Briefly, cells will be clustered via PCA or t-SNE and stable groups will be identified.
 These groups will be identified from a training set of samples, and